Interdisciplinary Graduate Minor in Applied Statistics

 - To be admitted to the Graduate Minor in Applied Statistics, students must have taken at least one graduate-level applied statistics course at the University of Mississippi.

-- Students must apply for admission to the minor before completion of one-half of the courses that will potentially count toward the requirements.
+- Students must apply for admission to the minor before completion of two-thirds of the courses that will potentially count toward the requirements.

-- The time limit for completing the minor is four years after admission to the program.
+- The time limit for completing the minor is four years after admission to the minor program.

 For more information contact email@example.com